Freshwater Fishing In Hawaii

 The state of Hawaii offers somewhat limited freshwater fishing options.
-The islands are dotted with small lakes and ponds, most have a population of bass, peacock bass, sunfish and a few channel catfish.
+The islands are dotted with small lakes and ponds, some have a population of bass, sunfish and a few channel catfish.
 Most fishing waters are small and often difficult to get to.
 If you want to experience the islands and catch fish in the process, a guide is a very practical way to go about it.
-Here, you can fish for largemouth bass, smallmouth bass, peacock bass, channel catfish, rainbow trout, bluegill and tilapia in local lakes, rivers, ponds and/or streams.
+Here, you can fish for largemouth bass, smallmouth bass, peacock bass, channel catfish, rainbow trout, bluegill and tilapia in local lakes, rivers, ponds and streams.

 Major Hawaii Lakes & Species